-You probably don’t want to choose an acne cleanser, because most are harsh and drying and can leave your skin more vulnerable to breakouts.
+You probably don’t want to choose a traditional acne fighting cleanser, because most of them are way ty harsh and drying and can leave your skin more vulnerable to breakouts.

 Instead, choose a gentle cleanser that will dissolve excess oil and bacteria without stripping your skin or leaving it tight and irritated.

 A mild creamy cleanser that thoroughly removes oil, dirt, bacteria and makeup.

 A super-fresh foaming face wash for clean, balanced skin.

 This foam cleanser will deep clean your pores, remove accumulated sebum on your skin and leave it silky smooth.